hashicorp/consul-api-gateway/dev/docs/getting-started.md

 - Create a Docker image from your local branch with `make docker`

-- Upload image to k8s cluster, for a local kind cluster the command is [`kind load docker-image`](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster)
+- *Optional*: Some k8s setups require loading a custom image into the runtime environment for it to get pulled by worker nodes.
+For a local kind cluster you can load the image using the subcommand [`kind load docker-image`](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster)

 - In `config/deployment/deployment.yaml`, edit `image` to point to the name of the image you uploaded to the cluster.